Noswad123/polyglot/README/katas/fibonacci.md

 # fibonacci

 ## Instructions

-    - implement the fibonacci sequence for a given length
     - create a function called fibonacci
         - it should take an integer (length)
         - It should return the fibonacci sequence up to the given length